onurbbr/onurbbr/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn more about Web Programming and Kernel Development
-- ⚡ Fun fact: I love to play games, reading books, traveling and activities with friends.
+- ⚡ Fun fact: I love to play games, and activities with friends.

 ### Connect with me: